-The Town of Arlington is developing applications to designate Arlington and East Arlington as village centers through a program of the Vermont Agency of Commerce and Community Development.
+The Town of Arlington designated Arlington and East Arlington as village centers through a program of the Vermont Agency of Commerce and Community Development in 2016.
+The Village Designation Program encourages revitalization through tax credits and other incentives that might spur redevelopment.
+Designated villages and town centers are also priorities for other state funding opportunities.
 Arlington and East Arlington represent the two core commercial centers in the Town of Arlington.
 Arlington Village includes several stores including Paulin's, Stewarts, Miles Hardware, the post office, the Town Hall and several inns and restaurants.
 East Arlington also has a post office, the Arlington Fire Department, and some existing and other vacant stores.
 Up until the 1990's, East Arlington was a vibrant and diverse commercial center, but is now dominated by vacant stores.
 While the reasons for this decline are not clear, space for adequate on-site septic systems limits development opportunities here.